Zingierlitle/Hive-Optimal-IP-s/README.md

 Server Name / Local Continent / ("Country Location"): "IP"

-Here are 3 ips from each region of hive server that may give you lower ms:
+Here are 3 ips from each region of hive server that may give you lower ms, Go ahead and test these 3 ip from your region and find perfect one and have fun!

 # Hive Europe (France):
 `91.134.31.228`,